Skip to content

 Summary

 Introduce ctx as a core language keyword that declares a typed, globally accessible, environment-aware configuration context.
-A ctx declaration looks like a model but produces a set-once singleton whose fields are resolved from a layered priority chain: field defaults → match-block overrides → environment variables.
+A ctx declaration looks like a model but produces a set-once singleton whose fields are resolved from a layered priority chain: field defaults, then match-block overrides, then environment variables.
 This replaces the YAML/env-var/dataclass juggling common in Python applications with a single, compile-time validated construct.

 Motivation

-• Pydantic BaseSettings: Typed, env-var-aware, but runtime-only validation.
+• Pydantic BaseSettings: typed and env-var-aware, but runtime-only validation.
 No multi-environment resolution.
 No language integration.

 • YAML + merge: common.yaml + prod.yaml merged at load time.
 Untyped, no IDE support, merge surprises.